-Germany is a country in Western Europe.
-It stretches in the south from Austria and in the north to North and Baltic Sea.
+Germany, a country country in Western Europe, stretches in the south from Austria and in the north to North and Baltic Sea.
 This is a country of beautiful and diverse landscapes of forests, mountains and rivers.
 Its capital, Berlin, is a modern city with waste cultural heritage and bustling art and nightlife scene.
 It is a home to famous Brandenburg Gate, the Reichstag parliament building and many sites related to WWII.

 Germany is famous for its castles, world known classic music composers, car industry, beer, sausages and bread products and famous Octoberfest in Munich.

 We hope our brief guide will help you when you decide to visit Germany!